-The Board sets high standards for Lordstown's workforce, officers and directors.
-Lordstown is committed to establishing an operating framework that exercises appropriate oversight of responsibilities at all levels throughout the Company and managing its affairs in a manner consistent with rigorous principles of business ethics.
-Accordingly, Lordstown has adopted a Code of Business Conduct and Ethics (the "Code of Ethics"), which is applicable to Lordstown's directors, officers and employees.
-Lordstown has also adopted Corporate Governance Guidelines, which, in conjunction with our Charter, Bylaws, and charters of the standing committees of the Board, form the framework for Lordstown's corporate governance.
-The Code of Ethics, Corporate Governance Guidelines, and the committee charters are each available on Lordstown's website at: https://investor.Lordstown mendment to the Code of Ethics, as well as any waivers of the Code of Ethics, that are required to be disclosed by the rules of the SEC or NASDAQ.
+The Board sets high standards for our workforce, officers and directors.
+We are committed to establishing an operating framework that exercises appropriate oversight of responsibilities at all levels throughout the Company and managing our affairs in a manner consistent with rigorous principles of business ethics.
+Accordingly, we have adopted a Code of Business Conduct and Ethics (the "Code of Ethics"), which is applicable to our directors, officers and employees.
+We have also adopted Corporate Governance Guidelines, which, in conjunction with our Charter, Bylaws, and charters of the standing committees of the Board, form the framework for Lordstown's corporate governance.
+The Code of Ethics, Corporate Governance Guidelines, and the committee charters are each available on Lordstown's website at: https://investor.Lordstownmotors.com/corporate-governance/governance-overview.
+We will disclose on our website any amendment to the Code of Ethics, as well as any waivers of the Code of Ethics, that are required to be disclosed by the rules of the SEC or NASDAQ.